COVID-19: Student Information

 Student Experience and Peer Mentors

 Student Experience staff are available to provide support and answer any student experience, co-curricular and peer mentor inquiries.
 You can also request a peer mentor.
-Information regarding Orientation and Welcome Days will be provided at a later date.
+Welcome Days will be held the week of July 12th, 2021.
+Information regarding Welcome Days and future Orientation sessions will be provided at a later date.

 Diversity and Inclusion